MaxSaganyuk/weatherCLI/README.md

 ## _Structure_

+To keep things simple - complex methods to store information are not used:

 Program uses 4 files to store and configure avalible weather apis

 - apiNames -- names of avalible apis